microdecisions/NY_FosterCare/README.md

 To run this code you will need:
 1 & 2- Python 3.8 & Jupyter Notebook: By installing Coda (see instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 To open
+0- Clone this repo to your machine.
-1-In the command prompt, navigate to the path were you saved the folders and type: Jupyter Lab 2-A web browser tab will open; the code will run, and you will see the output of every chunk of code in "OUT"
+1-In the terminal, navigate to the path were you saved the folders and type: Jupyter Lab 2-A web browser tab will open; open the notebook.
+You will see the output of every chunk of code in "OUT"

 Support
 -------